 Different word usage slows work processes, but critique assures a common understanding of a word.
-In this way, it speeds up teamwork.
+In this way, it speeds up teamwork and the creative process.

 Finding a consensus

-Consensus improves cooperation between teammates.
-It helps a team think critically about coming design needs.
+Consensus about a design problem improves cooperation between teammates.
+Aligning different points of view helps team members think critically about coming design needs.

 The agile design process is about iteration agile, so critique can help a team find what needs changing.
-It will also drive improvement and progress in the design.
+It will also drive improvement and progress in the design work.